dylankhiew/deposit-plan-case/README.md

 1. I was doubting to add a check for excessive fund deposits, but using the app previously, I noticed that they would not simply allow funds more than the stated amount to be approved (e.g Amount that we state is RM100, but we added RM200.
 It would be rejected as it does not match the amount and reference code).
 2. Initially, the method was catered for only two portfolios but noticed that the app itself offered a wide variety of portfolios and decided to rework the thinking to allow for more portfolios (eventhough its just two in the example).
+3. Pardon the commits as suddenly Clover coverage decided to take over the repo.
+Might have added it in wrongly during the Jest addition.